felbit/rusty_rogue/GameDesign.md

 # Rusty Rogue :: Game Design Document

 ## Description
-A dungeon crawler with procedurally generated levels, monsters of increasing difficulty, and turn.based movement.
+A dungeon crawler with procedurally generated levels, monsters of increasing difficulty, and turn based movement.

 ## Story
 The hero's hometown is suffering from a plague of monsters.
 Welling up from the deep, they seem unstoppable.
 Legend tells of the Amulet of Yala - Yet Another Lost Amulet - that can be used to stem the tide.
 After a long night in the tavern, the hero promises to save the day - and sets forth into the dungeon.

 ## Basic Game Loops
 1. Enter the dungeon level